The Case Against the Sexual Revolution: Synopsis

 The fifth chapter, "Consent Is Not Enough", explores the predatory aspects of pornography.
 It comments on cases of videos of sexual abuse being hosted on MindGeek websites such as Pornhub.
-Perry cites David Courtwright concept of limbic capitalism where companies make use of low level limbic impulses to make profit, noting that users of pornography websites can be conflicted about their usage.
+Perry cites David Courtwright's concept of limbic capitalism where companies make use of low level limbic impulses to make profit, noting that users of pornography websites can be conflicted about their usage.

 In the sixth chapter, "Violence Is Not Love", Perry comments on the fact that a minority of women enjoy BDSM, arguing that this arises due to male commitment and displays of affection being a biological component of women's sexual attraction.
-Perry explores feminists' conceptions of BDSM, comparing Angela Carter's The Sadeian Woman and the Ideology of Pornography and Andrea Dworkin's response, arguing that modern liberal feminism accepts BDSM, giving Roxane Gay as an example.
-Perry expresses concerns about acceptance of violent forms of sex, including the prevalent of choking, the emergence of the rough sex murder defense (addressed by her charity We Can't Consent To This), and concerns that this acceptance may lead women into violent relationships.
+Perry explores feminists' conceptions of BDSM, comparing Angela Carter's The Sadeian Woman and the Ideology of Pornography and Andrea Dworkin's response, arguing that some modern liberal feminists accept BDSM, such as Roxane Gay.
+Perry expresses concerns about acceptance of violent forms of sex, including the prevalence of choking, the emergence of the rough sex murder defense (addressed by her charity We Can't Consent To This), and concerns that this acceptance may lead women into violent relationships.

 In the seventh chapter, "People Are Not Products", Perry argues that prostitution was historically a solution to the "sociosexuality gap" between sexes, by having a class of prostitutes separate from the main female population for men to engage in low commitment sexual activity with.

-In the eighth and final chapter, "Marriage Is Good", Perry argues that while lifelong monogamy is not common in most cultures, it is valuable because it "tames" men by forcing them to become respectable to obtain sexual relations.
-Perry advocates for marriage, and try to avoid divorce particularly if you have children.
+In the eighth and final chapter, "Marriage Is Good", Perry argues that while lifelong monogamy is not common in most cultures, it is valuable because it "tames" men by forcing them to become respectful to obtain sexual relations.
+Perry advocates for marriage, and discourages divorce, particularly if you have children.

 Reception

 Reviewing in The Guardian, Rachel Cooke said that the book was provocative and said the unsayable.
-She disagrees with Perry about marriage because she thinks unhappy marriages are bad for children.
-Suzanne Moore writing in the The Telegraph said that while she did not agree with Perry's suggested solution, she felt Perry was asking the right questions.
+Cooke disagrees with Perry about marriage, arguing that unhappy marriages are bad for children.
+Suzanne Moore writing in The Telegraph said that, while she did not agree with Perry's suggested solution, she felt Perry was asking the right questions.

-Reviewing in The Times, Susie Goldsbrough expresses uncertainty at Perry's belief that women cannot enjoy casual sex arguing that historic norms due to pregnancy and disparities in sexual satisfaction between men and women engaging in casual sex may be a factor.
+Reviewing in The Times, Susie Goldsbrough expresses uncertainty at Perry's belief that women cannot enjoy casual sex, arguing that historic norms due to pregnancy and disparities in sexual satisfaction between men and women engaging in casual sex may be a factor.

 Writing in the New Statesman, Gaby Hinsliff feels that Perry's solutions such as personally not consuming pornography and avoiding dating apps in preference to seeking relationships with friends of friends are not convincing.
-She feels that in considering gender differences in psychology, Perry is too much in favour of biological explanations rather than social factors given the work of psychologists like Cordelia Fine.
-She concludes that the book considers longstanding tensions between freedom and safety and pleasure and shame in the context of the current time, and addresses the gap between "online" feminism and the actual thoughts, feelings and behaviour of women in private.
+She feels that in considering gender differences in psychology, Perry is too much in favour of biological explanations rather than social factors, given the work of psychologists like Cordelia Fine.
+Hinsliff concludes that the book considers longstanding tensions between freedom and safety, and pleasure and shame in the context of the current time, and addresses the gap between "online" feminism and the actual thoughts, feelings and behaviour of women in private.